-Recognizing how systemic health effects dental health, Steven M. Miller, DDS incorporates wellness exams into our routine checkups which include teeth cleaning.
+Recognizing how systemic health effects dental health, Steven Miller, your local Wellington dentist, incorporates wellness exams into our routine checkups which include teeth cleaning.
 Oral cancer exams and complimentary blood pressure checks are included in every oral exam.

 Basic Teeth Cleaning (Prophy)